jariperttunen/lukeghg/GHG_INVENTORY_RESULT_FILES.md

 The GHG inventory result files are mainly produced with R language programs.
 It is custom in an R script to use the dot (.) character to separate words in function and variable names.
 Do not use the dot but apply the underscore (_) instead to separate lowercase words in file names.
-The only dot should denote the *.csv* file suffix.
+The only dot should denote the *.csv* file name suffix.

 GHG inventory has common *de facto* abberviations for land use classes and land use changes.
 For example FL is Forest land, GL is Grassland and FL-GL means Forest land converted